 A door can also have plenty of gaps through which noise can sneak in, for example, between the door and the door frame.
 That’s why many of the following fixes involve us plugging those gaps somehow.

-13 Cheap DIY Ways to Soundproof a Door
+13 Easy Ways to Soundproof the Door Yourself

 1. Rearrange the Furniture Around the Door